 Apprenticeship numbers are falling… or are they?

 One-year celebrations have, however, been somewhat muted.
 Little surprise considering the criticism that has dogged the levy ever since it was introduced.
 Headlines bemoaning the fall in apprenticeship starts continue, with latest Department for Education figures suggesting a drop, year on year, of between 22 and 25 per cent.
-But what doesn’t make the headlines is the fact that there has been a huge jump in degree apprenticeships, up from 1,670 people in 2016-17 to 11,600 in the 2017-18 academic year.
+But what doesn’t make the headlines is the fact that there has been a huge jump in degree apprenticeships, with an increase of 658 per cent overall from 2015/16 to 2017/18.
 This is extraordinary growth, indicating that the traditional perception of an apprenticeship being low-paid manual labour is finally starting to shift and opening up apprenticeships to a broader audience.
 Furthermore, the Institute of Student Employers recently reported that its members are predicting a strong rise in the volumes of apprentices this year, with 33 per cent more apprenticeships expected to be offered in the banking sector alone.
 It’s important to remember that employers have two years to spend their levy and many are wisely taking their time.
 In financial services, for example, only 6 per cent of organisations planned to use their levy in Year One, compared to almost 70 per cent foreseeing a spend in Year Four.

 Flexibility and collaboration… employers taking the lead